 Feed-back.com / Feedback Research Services fills a unique niche in the research industry, offering affordable publications and services that focus on difficult-to-analyze markets.
 Reports and updates are written by specialists who build upon their expertise over years or even decades.
-To date, Feed-back.com has published several reports that were the first / only market assessments available worldwide.
+Feed-back.com analyzes the “what” and “why” of growth, revenues, etc. Several reports were the first / only market assessments available worldwide.

-If you’re looking for market analysis, content, and services for small dynamic markets, Feed-back.com is a great place to start.
-Here’s a sampling of our market analysis / content / services.
+If you’re looking for market estimates and forecasts for small dynamic markets, Feed-back.com is a place to start.
+Here’s a sampling of articles and markets we’ve covered recently.

 U.S. Rural Hospitals: